Monreale Cathedral: Description

 The archiepiscopal palace and monastic buildings on the south side were of great size and magnificence, and were surrounded by a massive precinct wall, crowned at intervals by twelve towers.
 This has been mostly rebuilt, and but little now remains except ruins of some of the towers, a great part of the monks' dormitory and frater, and the splendid cloister, completed about 1200.

-The latter is well preserved, and is one of the finest european cloisters now extant both for size and beauty of detail.
-It is about 2,200 m^{2}, with pointed arches decorated with diaper work, supported on pairs of columns in white marble, 216 in all, which were alternately plain and decorated by bands of patterns in gold and colors, made of glass tesserae, arranged either spirally or vertically from end to end of each shaft.
-The marble capitals are each carved with foliage, biblical scenes and allegories, no two being alike.
-At one angle, a square pillared projection contains the marble fountain or monks' lavatorium.
+The latter is well preserved, and is one of the finest European cloisters extant both for its size and the beauty of its detailing.
+It is about 2,200 m^{2}, with pointed arches decorated with diaper work, supported on pairs of columns in white marble, 216 in all, which are alternately plain and decorated with bands of patterns in gold and colors, made of glass tesserae, arranged either spirally or vertically along each shaft.
+The marble capitals are each carved with foliage, biblical scenes and allegories; no two are the same.
+At one corner, a square pillared projection contains the marble fountain or monks' lavatorium.

 The plan of the church is based on models of Clunian origin from northern France.
-The facade flanked by two towers. like the cathedral of Cefalù, while the large three-apse choir is similar to one of the first three-apse churches..
+The facade is flanked by two towers, like Cefalù Cathedral, while the large three-apse choir is similar to one of the first three-apse churches.

 The basilican nave is wide, with narrow aisles.
-On each side, monolithic columns of grey oriental granite (except one, which is of cipolin marble) support eight pointed arches much stilted.
+On each side, columns of grey oriental granite (except one, which is of cipolin marble) support eight pointed arches much stilted.
 The capitals of these (mainly Corinthian) are also of the classical period.
 There is no triforium, but a high clerestory with wide two-light windows, with simple tracery like those in the nave-aisles and throughout the church, which give sufficient light.